 Peyton Manning of the Indianapolis Colts was revealed to have a staph infection, the Indianapolis Star reported Friday.
 University of North Carolina-Asheville fans also recently learned that Kenny George, the 7-foot-7 center on the basketball team, had a staph infection complication that led to part of his foot being amputated.

-It's unclear how these high-profile athletes acquired their infections, but locker rooms have been found to habor staph bacteria in previous outbreaks.
-The topic is generating buzz throughout the sports world as more players' staph cases are revealed.
+It's unclear how these high-profile athletes acquired their infections.
+But the topic is generating buzz throughout the sports world as more players' staph cases are revealed.
 Hospitals have long been known to be hot spots for transmitting staph, but recently cases have cropped up in other community settings.
 Regardless of where these players got their infections, the close quarters of a locker room raise questions about overall risks.

 About 30 percent of people carry staph in their noses without exhibiting symptoms, according to the Centers for Disease Control and Prevention.